 “I can still see the Shearwater Community Hall (Decatur Annex) in my minds-eye as an active and functional gathering place for the Shearwater Housing Project families.
 Shearwater stands also to convey the importance of preserving the non-white identity in a city that is primarily white.

 “The Shearwater Housing Project closed in 1965 and all of the barracks were demolished in 1966.
-The community center building on NE 77th Street at 43rd Ave NE was left standing and was used by Decatur School until 2016.
+The community center building on NE 77th Street at 43rd Ave NE was left standing and was used by Decatur School (as an auxiliary building) until 2016.

 Cynthia’s story as told to Valarie for this article.
 Our thanks to Cynthia and to Ruth, the Wedgwood resident who prepared a historic preservation report about the Decatur Annex building, which was presented to the City of Seattle Landmarks Board.